Causes of female infertility

 This occurs in 1% of women and is when the ovaries stop working properly and stop producing eggs years before they should.
 It is important to know that the ovaries don’t always completely fail, and 5-10% of women can still conceive.

 You may already know you have endometriosis, particularly if you suffer from painful periods, but in many cases it goes undiagnosed.
 This is because it could be mistaken for other conditions such as irritable bowel syndrome.
 It can account for up to 15-20% of cases of infertility, although on a more positive note, not all women with this condition have problems getting pregnant.
+If you want to find out whether you might have endometriosis, you can take our short quiz.

 But what exactly is it?
 It’s when the tissue of the lining of the womb (the endometrium) is found in other parts of the pelvis, and in the most severe cases can cause scarring and blockages of your tubes.